-Constructing RCC (Reinforced Cement Concrete) Column involves following four stages of works –
+Constructing RCC (Reinforced Cement Concrete) Column involves the following four steps of works –

 - Column layout work